Proteus Fund Inc

 -

-Emphasize collaborative approach: Proteus values "collective movements" and operates through "collaboratives."
-Highlight partnerships, coalition work, and how your organization amplifies broader movement strategies rather than working in isolation.
+Emphasise collaborative approach: Proteus values "collective movements" and operates through "collaboratives."
+Highlight partnerships, coalition work, and how your organisation amplifies broader movement strategies rather than working in isolation.

 -

-Focus on narrative change: Proteus explicitly prioritizes "promoting narrative change" as a critical strategy.
-If your work includes communications, media, or cultural strategy components, emphasize these.
+Focus on narrative change: Proteus explicitly prioritises "promoting narrative change" as a critical strategy.
+If your work includes communications, media, or cultural strategy components, emphasise these.

 -